davidpagnon/Sports2D/README.md

 'mode': ["m", 'light, balanced, performance, or a """{dictionary within triple quote}""". balanced if not specified.
 Use a dictionary to specify your own detection and/or pose estimation models (more about in the documentation).'], 'det_frequency': ["f", "run person detection only every N frames, and inbetween track previously detected bounding boxes. keypoint detection is still run on all frames.\n\
                   Equal to or greater than 1, can be as high as you want in simple uncrowded cases.
 Much faster, but might be less accurate.
-1 if not specified: detection runs on all frames"], 'backend': ["", "Backend for pose estimation can be 'auto', 'cpu', 'cuda', 'mps' (for MacOS), or 'rocm' (for AMD GPUs)"], 'device': ["", "Device for pose estimatino can be 'auto', 'openvino', 'onnxruntime', 'opencv'"], 'to_meters': ["M", "convert pixels to meters. true if not specified"], 'make_c3d': ["", "Convert trc to c3d file. true if not specified"], 'floor_angle': ["", "angle of the floor (degrees). 'auto' if not specified"],
+1 if not specified: detection runs on all frames"], 'backend': ["", "Backend for pose estimation can be 'auto', 'openvino', 'onnxruntime', 'opencv'"], 'device': ["", "Device for pose estimation can be 'auto', 'cpu', 'cuda', 'mps' (for MacOS), or 'rocm' (for AMD GPUs)."], 'to_meters': ["M", "convert pixels to meters. true if not specified"], 'make_c3d': ["", "Convert trc to c3d file. true if not specified"], 'floor_angle': ["", "angle of the floor (degrees). 'auto' if not specified"],